dmt0768/Beaglebone-black_I2C-DAC/README.md

 ```

 ### 3) Open and edit files as you need
-Python file has plenty of comments so it's not hard to figure out
+The Python file has plenty of comments so it's not hard to figure out